UNIVERSE-HPC/course-material/libraries/pybamm-developer/02_pde.md

 # Creating a simple PDE model

 In the previous section, we showed how to create, and solve an ODE model in pybamm.
 In this section we show how to create and solve a partial differential equation (PDE) model.
-PDE models are more complex than ODEs as they include derivatives with respect two different variables (in our problems these will be a spatial variable and a time variable).
+PDE models are more complex than ODEs as they include derivatives with respect to two different variables (in our problems these will be a spatial variable and a time variable).
 Additional steps will be required to solve PDE models, like discretising the spatial domain.

 As an example, we consider the problem of linear diffusion on a unit sphere,